 After the Allied amphibious invasions of Sicily and Italy in 1943, it was obvious to Adolf Hitler that the greatest threat faced by the Reich from Western forces was an amphibious invasion to open a "second front", forcing Nazi Germany to fight Allied armies in both the East and the West.
 It was also obvious that the best time to deal with such invasion forces was on the beachhead.
 However, invasion fleets were certain to be protected by heavy air cover, and attack aircraft were likely to find it difficult to penetrate the defensive screen.

 In February 1944, the RLM issued a request for a new dive bomber.
 The original request specified a piston-powered aircraft, but it quickly became clear that the performance specs dictated a jet-powered aircraft.
 In April and May 1944, Henschel submitted a design for a jet-powered dive bomber, which was approved as the "Hs-132".
 Its overall configuration was roughly similar to the He-162, featuring straight wings, a twin-fin tail, and a single BMW-003 turbojet engine on the back, where it would be shielded from ground fire.
-However, it had a glassed-in nose, with the pilot laying flat on his stomach, in principle to allow the pilot to endure greater gee forces as he pulled out of his fast attack dive.
+However, it had a glassed-in nose, with the pilot laying flat on his stomach, in principle to allow him to endure greater gee forces as he pulled out of his fast attack dive.
 The aircraft had tricycle landing gear, with the main gear hinged in the wing and retracting inward, providing a wide ground track.

 The Hs-132 was to have a wingspan of 7.85 meters (25 feet 9 inches), a length of 8.8 meters (28 feet 10 inches), a level speed of speed of 780 KPH (484 MPH) and a range of 1,130 (700 miles).
 The basic "Hs-132A" was to carry a 500 kilogram (1,100 pound) bomb but had no other armament, with self-defense based on simple speed.